sporeking/clihunter/README.md

 ## ✨ Key Features

 * **Natural Language Search:** Describe the task (e.g., "dotfiles add" -> "chezmoi add xxx") and CliHunter will try to find matching commands.
 * **Interactive Live Search:** A widget powered by `fzf` allows you to type and see search results update in real-time, directly in your command line.
 * **Personal Command Database:** Add your own frequently used or hard-to-remember commands along with descriptions and tags.
+(TODO)

 ## 🛠️ Installation

 **Prerequisites:**

 * Python 3.8+
 * `pip`
 * `fzf` (for live search functionality)
-* Zsh (for live search ZLE widget integration)
+* Zsh (for live search ZLE widget integration) (Recommended, I didn't test this on other shells)

    ```bash
    git clone https://github.com/sporeking/clihunter.git